hannahska/superbattleships/README.md

 When all parts of a ship have been hit, the ship can no longer be moved.
 The game ends when all of one player's ships have been sunk.

 There are two play options: the "cheatmode" shows the entire playing board, allowing for easier debugging.
 Also, ships can be placed either manually (which obviously takes a bit longer) or automatically.
-Either way, ships will not be allowed to overlap one another.
+Either way, ships will be placed either horizontally or vertically and will not be allowed to overlap one another.

+This version of the game is written without using objects and classes so it is quite long.
+I would like to amend it.